neondatabase/website/content/guides/feature-flags-sveltekit.md

 </CodeTabs>

-It installs the packages passed to the install command, with the -D flag specifying the libraries intended for development purposes only.
+The commands install the required libraries and packages, with the `-D` flag specifying the libraries intended for development purposes only.